astronautlabs/bitstream/README.md

 There is also `@Reserved(length)` which can be used in place of `@Field(length)`.
 This decorator marks a field as taking up space in the bitstream, but ignores the value in the object instance when reading/writing.
 Instead the value is always high bits.
 That is, a field marked with `@Reserved(8)` will always be written as `0xFF` (`0b11111111`).
-This can be useful for standards which specify that reserved space should be filled with high bits. `@LowReserved()` is also provided which will do the opposite- filling the covered bits with all zeroes.
+This can be useful for standards which specify that reserved space should be filled with high bits. `@ReservedLow()` is also provided which will do the opposite- filling the covered bits with all zeroes.

 Other schemes can be accomodated with custom decorators.
 For instance: